fpdavis/Nibbler-Twisted-Tale/README.md

 * Better AI collision detection - Added an A* pathfinder algorithm for Nibblers to use.
 * Converted some functions to classes
+* Split up files for better maintainability/readability

+* Evaluated A* for passing in Grid with Walls and improving efficiency
+* Added Mute, volume up, and volume down controls
+* Fixed an end game bug regarding togglePause.... broke Pause out to two functions
+* Added Color Pickers for players
+* Added a color picker on Scoreboard to help identify players
+* Added blinking when Nibbler lives get to 0

 ### Creative Commons License Attribution 3.0